Unarelith/FromScratch/README.md

 FromScratch is a modpack for Minetest which provides a way to generate most resources from a single tree.

-This modpack is heavily inspirated by the Ex Nihilo mod for Minecraft.
+This modpack is basically a Minetest implementation of the Minecraft mod Ex Nihilo.

 It also provides a [small API](https://github.com/Quent42340/FromScratch/wiki/API-Documentation) to add custom Barrels, Crucibles and more.